MichZem/developers-community/pages/Documents/AgentManagerExperience/AgentManagerWorkspaceAPI/Methods/historical.md

 ### General

-The key messaging metrics API retrieves core messaging metrics at the account, skill or group level, for up to the last 24 hours.
+The trends API retrieves historical core messaging metrics at the account, skill or group level, for up to the last X hours.

-Combining this information with other data sources enables you to create your own customized real-time dashboard.
+Using this API, you can enrich your customized real-time dashboard.
 Here are some example use cases of the API, that can assist you in analyzing your contact center performance:

+- Track how many conversation have been closed over time, for a pre-defined skill / agent / group

+- Track how many conversation have been transferred over time, for a pre-defined skill / agent / group

-- Track how many of your agents are currently available (online, away, back soon) at the skill or group level
+- Track how many conversation have been concluded over time, for a pre-defined skill / agent / group

-- Track how many conversations were resolved and how

-- Track the response times of agents by group or skill

-- Track consumers waiting times by group or skil

-- Retrieve metrics at the group level and automatically include their sub groups

 The API is being used today in the LivePerson Conversational Cloud to display the agent manager workspace: